Syncerus antiquus: Taxonomy

-In 1949, Dorothy Bate recognized that these buffaloes were conspecific and not related to Bubalus.
-She placed these fossils in a new genus, Homoioceras.
-However, the type species of Homoiceros was found to be synonymous with the Cape buffalo, invalidating the genus.
+In 1949, Dorothy Bate recognized that these buffaloes were conspecific and not related to Bubalus, so she placed these fossils in a new genus, Homoioceras.
+However, the type species of Homoiceros was found to be synonymous with the living African buffalo Syncerus caffer, invalidating the genus.
 It was subsequently moved to Pelorovis in 1978.
-However, a link with the living Cape buffalo has been noted based on morphological and systematic grounds, and since 1994 it has been suggested that P. antiquus be moved into Syncerus.
+However, a link with the living African buffalo has been noted based on morphological and systematic grounds.
+Since 1994, it has been suggested that P. antiquus be moved into Syncerus.
 This proposal has since gained widespread acceptance.

 Description

-Syncerus antiquus holds the distinction of being the largest bovid described from the African continent.
+Syncerus antiquus holds the distinction of being the largest bovid described from Africa.
 According to Auguste Pomel, who was able to examine numerous fossils in Algeria, S. antiquus may have reached 3 m in length from muzzle to the end of the tail, 1.85 m in height at the withers, and 1.7 m in height at the hindquarters.
 The distance between the tips of its horns was as large as 2.4 m.
 It probably weighed about 1200 kg on average, though the largest males could have potentially attained weights of up to 2000 kg.

 One of the defining features of Syncerus antiquus are its massive horns.
 The largest horn cores can reach sizes of as much as 3 m from tip to tip.
-The horns resembled those of the Wild Water Buffalo in shape.
+The horns resembled those of the wild water buffalo (Bubalus arnee) in shape.

 Distribution

 This buffalo had the broadest geographic distribution of any recently extinct species of African bovid, being widespread throughout eastern, southern and northern Africa.
 Material has been dated to the Late Pleistocene, between 107 and 13 ka.

 However, rock art from North Africa seemingly depicting Syncerus antiquus suggests that this species survived into the Holocene.
-Possible fossils of S. antiquus have been found in Holocene deposits, but these may instead belong to domestic cattle or Aurochs.
+Possible fossils of S. antiquus have also been found in Holocene deposits.